claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 The Instance Scheduler on AWS solution automates the starting and stopping of various AWS services including **Amazon EC2** and **Amazon RDS** instances.

 You are responsible for the cost of the AWS services used while running Instance Scheduler on AWS.
 As of the latest revision, the cost for running this solution a small deployment in two accounts and two Regions is approximately **$13.15 per month.**

+## AWS App Mesh
+is a service mesh that helps manage and monitor the communication between microservices in an application.
+It provides a way to control how different parts of your microservices architecture communicate with each other
 # Develop
 ## ElasticBeanStalk
 With Elastic Beanstalk you can quickly deploy and manage applications in the AWS Cloud without having to learn about the infrastructure that runs those applications.
 It provides CloudFormation templates for you.